sugrob4/InternetShop/README.md

 # InternetShop
-Website written in procedural style on PHP and JS (jQuery), Ajax, CSS, HTML.
+Website written in procedural style on PHP and JS (jQuery), Ajax, CSS, HTML.<br>
+Training project on materials from https://webformyself.com/